wasp-lang/wasp/web/docs/language/features.md

 ### `signup()`
-An action for signing in in the user.
+An action for signing in the user.
+The user is automatically logged in.
 ```js
 signup(userFields)
 ```